-Special discount transportation savings tickets are available for S-Bahn and U-Bahn trains, buses, and trams in München in Bavaria, Southern Germany.
+Special discount transportation savings tickets are available for travel on S-Bahn and U-Bahn trains, buses, and trams in München in Bavaria, Southern Germany.

 Munich (München) has an excellent and vast public transportation network that smoothly integrates the use of S-Bahn and U-Bahn trains, trams, and buses.
-Single-journey tickets are not particularly cheap but visitors can save by using special discount savings passes.
-The Munich Partner transportation day card is a particularly good deal for couples, small groups, and families.
+Single-journey tickets are not particularly cheap but visitors may save by using special discount savings passes.
+The Munich Group transportation day card is a particularly good deal for couples, small groups, and families.

 Buying Tickets for the Munich Public Transportation System in Germany